meredithspalmer/NatGeo-AI/MegaDetector.md

 **Sidebar: What is a JSON file?** JSON stands for "JavaScript Object Notation" and is a text-based file format that stores simple data structures and objects.
 These files are Jlightweight, text-based, human-readable, can be edited using a text editor.

+Ultimately, MegaDetector produces a file that tells you

+Of course, running MegaDetector doesn't do anything useful by itself: it just produces a file that tells you which images MegaDetector thinks have animals/people/vehicles in them.
+You still need a way to use that file in a real image processing workflow.
+We've integrated with a variety of tools that camera trap researchers already use, to make it relatively painless to use our results in the context of a real workflow.
+Our most mature integration is with Timelapse, a fantastic open-source tool for reviewing camera trap images (very efficient even if you're not using AI!).
+Read more about how to use MegaDetector results with Timelapse here.

 These files can be ... integrated with ..., enabling the ...

 You can read more about MegaDetector and check out the original documentation **here** *link*.